sobti/TSAI/Readme.md

              ! python yolov5/train.py --img 640 --batch 16 --epochs 300 --data ./yolov5/data/custom128.yaml --cfg
              ./yolov5/models/yolov5s.yaml --weights './yolov5/weights/yolov5s.pt'

-   8. Create a folder "inference " with images and output ( you can put images or video inside the images folder to detect).
+   8. Create a folder "inference " with images and output as subfolder( you can put images or video inside the images folder to detect).

    9. folder structure will be some thning like this.< you can use your own model sturcture .i prefered below one)